How to Compress PDF Files Under 1MB Without Quality Loss

 Text looks blurry

-• Ensure the original PDF has selectable text.
-If not, it’s a scan — run OCR first.
+• Check whether the original PDF has selectable text.
+If not, it is a scan — run OCR first.

 Photos show blocky artifacts